Ishan007-bot/Currency-Converter/README.md

   A visually appealing tech-inspired gradient background for enhanced user experience.

 - **Animations**:
-  Smooth fade-in animations for the results using `react-native-reanimated`.
+  Proper smooth fade-in animations for the results using `react-native-reanimated`.

 ---